httpsok/httpsok/README.en.md

 ## Features

-- **⚡️ Simple and Efficient**: Easily renew SSL certificates with just one command in one minute.
+- ⚡️ **Simple and Efficient**: With just one command, effortlessly renew SSL certificates within a minute.
-- **✅ Non-intrusive**: Does not modify the existing `nginx` configuration in the system.
-- **✅ Automatic Detection**: Seamless support for production environments with old systems and complex configurations, effortlessly detecting and supporting them.
-- **✅ Multi-server Support**: Supports multiple servers with multiple domain names.
-- **✅ Wildcard and Multi-level Domain Support**: Easily handles domain wildcard resolution and multi-level domain names.
+- ✅ **Automatic Detection**: No need to worry about Nginx configuration; it automatically identifies certificate configurations, suitable for older systems and complex production environments.
+- ✅ **Wildcard Resolutions, Multiple Domains, Multiple Servers**: Easily handle diverse scenarios.
-- **✅ Certificate Monitoring**: Provides WeChat public account push notifications for expiring certificates.
+- ✅ **Certificate Monitoring**: Provides push notifications via public accounts for certificates approaching expiration.
-- **✅ Excellent Compatibility**: Compatible with mainstream Linux systems, including `CentOS` and `TencentOS`.
+- ✅ **Good Compatibility**: Compatible with mainstream Linux systems such as `CentOS`, `Ubuntu`, and `TencentOS`.
-- **✅ Panel Adaptation**: Compatible with popular Linux operation panels such as `Baota`, `AMH`, `cPanel`, and more.

 # Quick Start